 Danielle has created several short documentaries, some of which have earned awards at film festivals internationally.
 Danielle is known for her portraiture and documentary photography; her images have been published by the British Journal of Photography, National Geographic, the United Nations, The Independent, The Economist, and the book Cities, Slums and Gender in the Global South: Towards a Feminised Urban Future (Chant & McIlwaine, 2016), among others.
 Danielle is currently working on her first feature-length documentary.

 Danielle is warm, knowledgable and leads from the heart, making her a captivating mentor, coach, consultant, educator and speaker.
 Danielle will be speaking at the National Geographic “Exodus Aveiro Fest” in December 2019.
 One of Danielle’s first major lectures was a TEDx talk called "Grassroots Narrative," and she has since gone on to do a second TEDx talk called "Connection is the Key to Conservation."

 Danielle loves to spend time reading, writing, painting, singing, meditating, and playing her ukulele with her two adopted chihuahuas, Max and Whisper.

-Danielle is self-represented and takes clients on a limited basis.
+Danielle takes clients on a limited basis and is represented by an agent for speaking engagements.
 Contact Danielle’s team using the form below: